Native American Art in Scottsdale

 This world-famous museum features art from many different Native American tribes.
 The Heard’s signature exhibit, “HOME: Native People in the Southwest,” is complemented by six to eight changing exhibits each year that cover topics ranging from social issues and cultural artifacts to contemporary art.
 Every March, you can meet and talk with hundreds of Native American artists who show and sell their work at the Heard Museum Guild Indian Fair & Market.

-Experience the art of Native American music, dance and storytelling every Friday evening at 5:00 p.m. in the Hyatt’s main courtyard with the Living Traditions Dance Troupe.
+Experience the art of Native American music, dance and storytelling every Friday evening (September thru May) at 5:00 p.m. in the Hyatt’s main courtyard with the Living Traditions Dance Troupe.
 You’ll see a variety of dances, including championship-level hoop dancing, and have the opportunity to meet and talk with the artists after the show.

 Pueblo Grande features a prehistoric Hohokam ruin encircled by a 2/3-mile interpretive trail.
 Inside the museum, changing gallery exhibits explore Hohokam archaeology, Southwestern cultures and contemporary Native American arts.